-- Stereotactic radiosurgery (SRS) or stereotactic radiotherapy (SRT) does not involve actual surgery with a knife.
-It treats one small part of the brain with a very high dose of radiation using many small radiation beams.99 - During SRS, a head frame is used to keep your head very still.
+- Stereotactic radiosurgery or SRS (may also be called stereotactic radiotherapy or SRT) does not involve actual surgery with a knife.
+It treats one small part of the brain with a very high dose of radiation using many small radiation beams.96 - During SRS, a head frame is used to keep your head very still.
 This allows the beams of radiation to enter the tumor from many different angles.
 It is very precise and helps to protect the healthy brain tissue near the tumor.
 SRS may be given as a single treatment or over a few sessions.